xsteadfastx/DoTheBackup/README.md

 DoTheBackup
 ===========

 Backups files in a directory names after the backup day.
-It tries to use hardlinks from the day before to reduce space. you also can use a list of files as input.
+It tries to use hardlinks from the day before to reduce space.
+You can also use a list of dirs as input.

 ```
 Usage: